 In accordance with IC-20-35.5-6-2, Penn-Harris-Madison now has an authorized reading specialist trained in dyslexia.
-Becky Richhart is P-H-M’s new Dyslexia Specialist.
+Betsy Alwine is P-H-M’s Dyslexia Specialist.

-In accordance with this new law, each school corporation and charter school shall report on the school corporation or charter school's website the following information:
+In accordance with the law, each school corporation and charter school shall report on the school corporation or charter school's website the following information:

 What intervention programs are used to assist students with characteristics of dyslexia?